 However, using strategies to prevent it, such as accounting for issues in the project cost, or providing a project scope document will allow you to effectively manage scope creep if it comes up.

 Learning how to prevent and manage scope creep is just one aspect of building a successful agency.
-To discover more ways to grow your agency, check out Instapage’s free guide with 17 proven growth tactics.
+To discover more ways to grow your agency, sign up for an Instapage Enterprise demo here.